obianuju1/HackDiversitySWEFellowsInterview/README.md

 ### Preparation and Setup

 1. **Fork the Repository**
-   - Fork the provided repository and clone it locally.
-If no starter repository is provided, create a new repo for your work.
+   - You must **privately fork** the provided repository and clone it locally. **Publicly forked repositories will result in disqualification from the interview process.**
+   - After creating the private fork, add `HackDotDiversity` as a collaborator to your repository.
    - Make frequent commits with meaningful messages and push changes to GitHub to maintain a clear history of your progress.

 2. **Time Allocation**